mikkelmedm/PythonInceptionV3-Webcam/README.md

-- In Command prompt type/paste the following and hit enter: cd Downloads
+- In Command prompt type/paste the following and hit enter:

+cd Downloads

-- Then type/paste and hit enter:
+- Then type/paste the following and hit enter:

 cd PythonInceptionV3-Webcam-master

 - And do the same again:

 cd PythonInceptionV3-Webcam-master

-- Then type/paste:
+- Then type/paste the following and hit enter:

 pip install -r requirements.txt